 Even with national award winning staff, there are too few hands to accomplish the needs and work for a district the size of RSCCD.
 Professional staff is needed to rebuild the district's marketing/communications program and to broaden our reach and visibility through social media channels.
-In 2010-2012, it would be important to expand the main district PAGR team with a additional Communications Specialist, to promote the electronic media specialist to manager, and fill the electronic media specialist position with another skilled professional with superb writing skills and knowledge of social media marketing.
+In 2010-2012, it would be important to expand the main district PAGR team with an additional Communications Specialist, to promote the electronic media specialist to manager, and fill the electronic media specialist position with another skilled professional with superb writing skills and knowledge of social media marketing.

 Allow PAGR to fully staff the Graphic Communications and Publications Units with qualified, skillful managers who can maximize the productivity of those units.
+With the one existing manager covering both the supervision of the Publications Unit and exiting duties, less and less time is devoted to PR, media relations, and other important departmental functions.